adnanusman/creactive-plugin/README.md

 Create any number of buttons on a page, with the class: viewlist

 Add a ul or div element below it with the id.
-The name of the id should begin with 'hidden' in it.
+The name of the id should begin with 'hidden' in it and every hidden item should have a unique id.

 You can hide an element with the following CSS styles, here is how you would create a hiddenlist id: